deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-OpenShift.md

 ## Configure a ServingRuntime for Watson NLP

 An example [ServingRuntime resource](https://github.com/deleeuwblue/watson-embed-demos/blob/main/nlp/modelmesh-serving/servingruntime.yaml) is provided.
 The serving runtime defines the `cp.icr.io/cp/ai/watson-nlp-runtime` container image should be used to serve models that specify `watson-nlp` as their model format.
 Note that `ServingRuntime` recommended by the [official documentation](https://www.ibm.com/docs/en/watson-libraries?topic=containers-run-kubernetes-kserve-modelmesh-serving) includes resource limits.
-Becasause I was testing with a small OpenShift cluster, I needed to comment these out.
+Because I was testing with a small OpenShift cluster, I needed to comment these out.

 ```yaml
 apiVersion: serving.kserve.io/v1alpha1